 On the Collection Configuration page, set Collection Path according to the log collection path format as shown below:

 [directory prefix expression]/**/[filename expression].

-After the log collection path is entered, LogListener will match all common prefix paths that meet the [directory prefix expression] rule and listen on all log files in the directories (including subdirectories) that meet the [filename expression] rule.
-The parameters are as detailed below:
+After the log collection path is entered, LogListener will match all common prefix paths that meet the [directory prefix expression] rule and listen for all log files in the directories (including subdirectories) that meet the [filename expression] rule.
+The parameters are described as follows: